The 1983 Olympic silver dollars have value as numismatic coins. Keep reading to learn more about these silver commemorative coins.

 These coins were minted in order to commemorate the XXIII Olympiad which took place in the summer of 1984 in Los Angeles, California.
 On the obverse side of the coin the design features an image of a discus thrower.
 On the reverse side of the coin there is an image of an American bald eagle.
 The 1984 Olympic silver dollar has a different design.

 Total Weight: 26.73 grams

-The US minted the 1983 P Olympic silver dollar, 1983 D Olympic silver dollar, and the 1983 S Olympic silver dollar.
+The US minted the 1983 P Olympic silver dollar, 1983 D Olympic silver dollar, 1983 S Olympic silver dollar, and the 1983 S proof Olympic silver dollar.
 The mint mark can be found underneath the date.
-Proof varieties exist for the S series.

 |1983 S||San Francisco||174,014|

-The 1983 S proof Olympic silver dollar is worth around $22 in PR 67 condition.
+The 1983 S proof Olympic silver dollar is worth around $30 in mint packaging.

 Click here to search for 1983 Olympic silver dollars on Amazon.